A lot of the advice to choosing a freelance writing niche is pretty damn vague and confusing (especially for new freelancers).

 The kind that seems helpful, but doesn’t actually help you grow a freelance biz.

-FREE DOWNLOAD – Subscribe in the bottom right to get a FREE niche selection pack (and more business growth templates)
+FREE DOWNLOAD – Subscribe below to get a FREE niche selection pack (and more business growth templates)

 Bad Advice on Choosing a Freelance Writing Niche